Human-like object concept representations emerge naturally in multimodal large language models: Introduction

 \section{Introduction}

 The ability to categorize and conceptualize objects forms the bedrock of human cognition, influencing everything from perception to decision-making.
 When confronted with diverse objects, humans can often differentiate their categories and concepts by making structured comparisons between them.
 This process is an essential part of human cognition in tasks ranging from everyday communication to problem-solving.
 In this cognitive process, our mental representations serve as a substrate, aiding in the recognition of objects \cite{biederman1987recognition,edelman1998representation}, formation of categories \cite{nosofsky1986attention,goldstone1994role,rosch1976basic}, organization of conceptual knowledge \cite{mahon2009concepts,rogers2004semantic}, and the prediction of behaviors based on experiences.
-Therefore, understanding the structure of these representations is a fundamental pursuit in cognitive neuroscience and psychology \cite{shepard1987toward,battleday2020capturing,jagadeesh2022texture}, underpinning significant research advancements in the field.
-For instance, various studies have identified potential dimensions that organize these representations, such as animals versus non-animals \cite{connolly2012representation,downing2006domain,kriegeskorte2008matching,caramazza1998domain}, natural versus human-made \cite{hebart2020revealing,hebart2023things}, manipulation versus shelter versus eating \cite{just2010neurosemantic}, large versus small \cite{konkle2012real,konkle2011canonical}, or hand- versus mouth- versus foot-related actions \cite{hauk2004somatotopic}.
+Therefore, understanding the structure of these representations is a fundamental pursuit in cognitive neuroscience and psychology \cite{shepard1987toward,battleday2020capturing,jagadeesh2022texture,grand2022semantic}, underpinning significant research advancements in the field.
+For instance, various studies have identified potential dimensions that organize these representations, such as animals versus non-animals \cite{connolly2012representation,downing2006domain,kriegeskorte2008matching,caramazza1998domain}, natural versus human-made \cite{hebart2020revealing,hebart2023things}, and large versus small \cite{konkle2012real,konkle2011canonical}.